 Height: Up to 10 ft (3 m) when grown in a container.
 Dwarf varieties are only 4-8 ft (1.2-2.4 m).

 Light: Full sun.
+Give your papaya tree as much direct sunlight as you can year-round.
+Moving it outdoors for the summer will help the fruits to ripen.
 Turn the plant a quarter turn every week because it will tend to grow toward the light source.

 Water: Keep the soil moist in hot weather and drier in the winter.
 Water thoroughly, but don't allow the soil to get soggy which can quickly kill this fruit tree.

 Humidity: Moderate humidity.
 Put the container on a tray of wet pebbles and mist the foliage to increase humidity.

 Temperature: Average room temperatures (65-75°F/18-24°C) suit this tropical tree just fine.
 Aim to keep it warm year-round.
 If you put your plant out on the patio for the summer, don't worry -- it can take the heat.
 Just bring it back in when the temperature drops.
 Prolonged cold can damage the tree, and even a brief exposure to 32°F/0°C can kill a papaya tree.